SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/sigfox.md

 - **Device protocol:** Select your desired device protocol from the drop-down list.
 - **Product certificate key:** This key can be located in *https://partners.sigfox.com/*.
 Navigate to your device and copy the certificate key.
 If the checkbox is not selected and no product certificate key is specified, the device will be considered a prototype.

-> **Info:** The term "Device type" is used both by Sigfox and Cumulocity, but with different meaning.
+> **Info:** The term "Device type" is used both by Sigfox and Cumulocity IoT, but with different meaning.
 In Sigfox, a device type specifies how to route data from devices.
-In Cumulocity, a device type describes the data that is sent by devices of a particular type.
+In Cumulocity IoT, a device type describes the data that is sent by devices of a particular type.

 ![Register devices1](/images/users-guide/sigfox/sigfox-registration1.png)